wansiedler/wansiedler/README.md

 - Near
 - Polkadot
 - TON (Telegram Open Network)
+- extensive expertise in Telegram bots programming

 React Native/Expo and Flutter (Kotlin and Swift in progress) are my go-to for mobile development.

-I am in love/hate relationship with C/C++ and FreeBSD❤️.
-When I feel particularly nerdy I code Haskell and Lisp, play chess.
+I am in a love/hate relationship with C/C++ and FreeBSD❤️.
+When I feel particularly nerdy I code Haskell and Lisp, play chess, spend a lifetime on Leetcode/HackerRank leveling up my score and kitesurf in Alps (Cabrinha Contra 17).

 I am fluent in DevOps/Gitops dialects, Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.
-I feel great working with Terraform & Ansible within AWS and GCP envs.
+I enjoy working with Terraform & Ansible in AWS and GCP environments.

 I am a developer, technical consultant and ex-CTO with over 15 years of progressively challenging technical successes in diversified, cutting-edge technologies with demonstrated and proven ability to organize, train and lead cross-functional teams in achieving superior results, making me a team player and a leader with a strong sense of responsibility.